Quarkyonic Neutron Stars as Candidates for the GW230529 Mass-Gap Object: Results and Discussions

 The recently computed Quarkyonic Model of Dey et al \cite{Dey2024} is used to calculate the Mass (M), Radius (R), compactness (C) and dimensionless tidal deformability ($\Lambda$) for an isolated non-spinning binary neutron star.
 The hybrid quarkyonic model of equation of state is used to solve the TOV equations for the evaluation of M, R and $\Lambda$.
 The results are presented and discussed in the following subsequent subsections.

+We note that the equations of state shown in Figure~\ref{fig:eos} are presented in the pressure--energy density representation, $P(\varepsilon)$.
+In the crossover framework adopted here, the interpolation is performed in baryon density space, $P(n)$, while the energy density is obtained from Eq.~(\ref{eq:energy}).
+As a result, equations of state that are nearly identical in the $P(n)$ representation may appear separated when expressed as $P(\varepsilon)$, particularly in the vicinity of the crossover region.
+This behavior is a generic feature of smooth crossover constructions and does not imply a modification of the underlying nucleonic RMF dynamics.

-Figure~\ref{fig:eos} presents the pressure versus energy density for the baryonic and quarkyonic models used in this study.
-While the purely hadronic IOPB-I parameterization is stiffer than G3 in the low-to-moderate density regime, the addition of quarkyonic degrees of freedom alters the stiffness hierarchy at higher densities.
+In Figure~\ref{fig:eos}, it is noticed that the purely hadronic IOPB-I parameterization is stiffer than G3 in the low-to-moderate density regime; the addition of quarkyonic degrees of freedom alters the stiffness hierarchy at higher densities.
 Specifically, the quarkyonic variants order as $(\mathrm{Force},\,n_t,\, \Lambda_{cs})=$ $(\mathrm{G3},\,0.3,\,1400) \succ (\mathrm{G3},\,0.3,\,800) \succ (\mathrm{IOPB},\,0.3,\,800)$ in terms of pressure at fixed energy density.
 In other words, the G3-based EOS with the larger confinement scale attains the highest pressure among the set, followed by the G3 case with the smaller confinement scale, and finally the IOPB-I quarkyonic curve.
 This reordering can be understood as the result of two competing effects.
 First, the baseline stiffness of the baryonic model determines how much additional pressure the quarkyonic sector can supply: a relatively soft baryonic foundation (G3) admits a larger fractional stiffening once quark momentum modes and corresponding repulsive components are introduced.
 Second, the confinement scale $\Lambda_{\mathrm{cs}}$ controls the onset and strength of quark contributions; a larger $\Lambda_{\mathrm{cs}}$ effectively delays deconfinement and enhances the high-momentum pressure contribution, producing a stronger net stiffening for the same transition density $n_t=0.3\,\mathrm{fm^{-3}}$.
 Combined, these effects explain why the G3 family, when supplemented with a high confinement scale, outpaces the IOPB-I quarkyonic curve despite IOPB-I being the stiffer baryonic model originally.
 A similar type of behaviour can be observed for other reported quarkyonic cases.

 The figure also shows that the quarkyonic crossover remains smooth in all cases: there is no abrupt plateau or discontinuity in $P(\varepsilon)$, and the slopes remain positive.
 Practically, the elevated pressure in the $(\mathrm{G3},\,0.3,\,1400)$ model implies the largest increase in the maximum mass and a modest inflation of radii at fixed mass relative to the other curves; the intermediate $(\mathrm{G3},\,0.3,\,800)$ case produces a smaller but still significant shift, while the $(\mathrm{IOPB},\,0.3,\,800)$ curve remains closest to the purely baryonic IOPB-I behavior at the densities shown.